Air Force Office of Special Investigations: Organization

-OSI is the designated executive agency for the Department of Defense Cyber Crime Center.
+AFOSI is the designated executive agency for the Department of Defense Cyber Crime Center.

-While the regions serve the investigative needs of those aligned major commands, all OSI units and personnel remain independent of those commands.
+While the regions serve the investigative needs of those aligned major commands, all AFOSI units and personnel remain independent of those commands.
 In the OSI chains of command each region is directly under the OSI headquarters.
 Such organizational independence is intended to ensure unbiased investigations.

 At the regional level are subordinate units called field investigations squadrons, detachments, and operating locations.
-There are more than 255 OSI units worldwide including, Jordan, Saudi Arabia, Yemen, Iraq, Afghanistan and other Middle East locations.
+There are more than 255 AFOSI units worldwide including, Jordan, Saudi Arabia, Yemen, Iraq and other Middle East locations.

+Antiterrorism Specialty Team (AST) members have played a key role in Operations ALLIED FORCE, ENDURING FREEDOM and IRAQI FREEDOM.
+The first female OSI agent to deploy in a combat zone was a member of the AST, and currently several AST and other OSI agents continue to provide CI support for any ongoing operations.